-There are many factors prompting people to start a new life at 50 or 60 plus, not least of which is a desire to enjoy life rather than endure it, a philosophy the baby boomer generation has been brought up with.
+There are many factors prompting people to start a new life at 50 or 60 plus, not least a desire to enjoy life rather than endure it, a philosophy the baby boomer generation has been brought up with.

 But what if your divorce has been prompted by your partner’s decision to start again and the desire to re-invent yourself isn’t there?

 How to cope with an empty nest and a divorce